Molly Sims, 47, Shows Off Her Fantastic Figure In A Ditsy-Print Swimsuit While Posing With Rosé Pool Float

 "This is goals," read a response to her more recent post.

-“This is the coolest New Years photo!
+"This is the coolest New Years photo!
 Love the floaty.
-Cheers!” another fan wrote in the comments section.
+Cheers!" another fan wrote.

-“Great pic!
+"Great pic!
 You look fantastic.
-And you work on it – so great job!
-You are motivating!” remarked a third fan.
+And you work on it - so great job!
+You are motivating!" a third fan remarked.

 "Haha!
 This pic and watching the Las Vegas marathon today makes for the ideal New Year's Day!" a fourth message read.